List of former Metro Local routes: 317 – Hollywood/Vine Station – West L.A. Transit Center via Fairfax Ave and Hollywood Bl Limited

-318 - Wilshire Center - Downtown LA - Brea Mall via 6th St - Whittier Bl - La Habra Bl Limited
+318 – Wilshire Center – Downtown LA – Brea Mall via 6th St – Whittier Bl – La Habra Bl Limited

 Line 318 was renumbered from Line 470 in October 1998 when the express portion of the route (along CA-60 between Soto St and Garfield Bl) was eliminated in favor of a limited-stop routing alongside local Line 18.
-It had daily services before the line was replaced by Metro Rapid Line 720 between Montebello (later shorted to Commerce in 2004, then DTLA in June 2021), in June 2000 - one of two original routes.
+It had daily services before the line was replaced by Metro Rapid Line 720 between Montebello (later shorted to Commerce in 2004, then DTLA in June 2021) and City West, in June 2000 – one of two original routes.
 Montebello Bus Lines Line 10 replaced Line 318 east of Garfield Ave to Whittwood Town Center while Line 471 (later Foothill Transit Line 285) covered between Colima Rd and Beach Bl.
 OC Bus Line 29 (later OC Bus Line 129) covered the La Habra Bl alignment of the former Line 318.

-320 - Downtown LA - Santa Monica via Wilshire Bl Limited
+320 – Downtown LA – Santa Monica via Wilshire Bl Limited

-Line 320 operated along with Line 20 via services between Monday and Saturday before the line was replaced by Metro Rapid Line 720 in June 2000 - one of two original Rapid routes.
+Line 320 operated along with Line 20 via services between Monday and Saturday before the line was replaced by Metro Rapid Line 720 in June 2000 – one of two original Rapid routes.

-322 - Downtown LA - Beverly Hills - Brentwood - Santa Monica via Wilshire Bl and San Vicente Ave Limited
+322 – Downtown LA – Beverly Hills – Brentwood – Santa Monica via Wilshire Bl and San Vicente Ave Limited

-Line 322 operated along with now-defunct Line 22 via rush-hour service in peak directions before the line was replaced by Metro Rapid Line 720 in June 2000 - one of two original Rapid routes.
+Line 322 operated along with now-defunct Line 22 via rush-hour service in peak directions before the line was replaced by Metro Rapid Line 720 in June 2000 – one of two original Rapid routes.

-328 - Century City - Downtown LA via Olympic Bl Limited
+328 – Century City – Downtown LA via Olympic Bl Limited

 Line 328 operated alongside Line 28 and was one of the few local limited lines that operated on all-day weekdays before the line was replaced by Metro Rapid Line 728 in December 2007.
 Line 728 was later discontinued on December 13, 2020.

-330 - West Hollywood - Pico-Rimpau - Downtown Los Angeles - Rowan/Dozier via Pico Bl and 1st St Limited
+330 – West Hollywood – Pico-Rimpau – Downtown Los Angeles – Rowan/Dozier via Pico Bl and 1st St Limited

 Line 330 was suspended in April 2020 due to COVID-19, though later discontinued permanently on December 13, 2020, as part of the NextGen Plan.
 It had been operating with Lines 30/31 since December 2005 before the line was replaced with the now-defunct Rapid Line 730 in June 2008, in which it operated alongside Line 30 until Line 330 was revived in June 2012.

-333 - Downtown LA - Venice - Santa Monica via Venice Bl Limited
+333 – Downtown LA – Venice – Santa Monica via Venice Bl Limited

 Line 333 operated alongside Line 33 and was one of the local limited lines that were operated daily as well as throughout the evening before the line was replaced by Metro Rapid Line 733 in June 2010.
 This limited line was still the only one in the system that operated during owl periods.
 Line 733 was later discontinued in September 2021.